 - Sun goggles to protect your pet’s eyes

-- Old beach towels for drying your pup off, mopping up messes or providing a surface to lie on
+- Towels for drying your pup off, mopping up messes, or providing a surface to lie on

 - Sweater or jacket for cold climates

 As long as you take precautions, you and your dog will have a great time wherever your journeys take you.
 And we’ve got plenty more travel safety tips for dogs and owners on the go.